kallebelins/mvp24hours-netcore/docs/en-us/database/use-repository.md

 # How to use a repository?
-We use the repository pattern for database interaction.
+We use the repository pattern to interact with the database.
 According to Martin Fowler:
 > Mediates between the domain and data mapping layers using a collection-like interface to access domain objects.
 [Repository](http://martinfowler.com/eaaCatalog/repository.html)

 ## Prerequisites
 Perform installation and configuration to use a [relational](en-us/database/relational.md) or [NoSQL](en-us/database/nosql.md) database.

 # Repository
-Use unit of work to load the repository, like this:
+Use the unit of work to load the repository, like this:
 ```csharp
 IRepository<Entity> rpEntity = UnitOfWork.GetRepository<Entity>(); // async => IRepositoryAsync = UnitOfWorkAsync.GetRepository
 ```